NikolaiT/incolumitas/content/Security/abusing-img-tags.md

 Since requesting scripts will only work when the requested resource is served with the `content-type: application/javascript; charset=utf-8` response header and images are only obtained when the response header content type is something like `content-type: image/webp`, we have no possibility to get the response contents of a cross domain request.

 However, the request is nevertheless fired.
 The browser can only judge about Cross-Origin Read Blocking (CORB) after the requested server sent an response.
 Put differently: In order to falsify if the response is acceptable, a request needs to be made in the first place.
-But making aribtrary GET request can be dangerous by itself.
+But making arbitrary GET request can be dangerous by itself.

 ### Abusing `<img>` requests